 All members of the El Paso County early care and education WORKFORCE have access to the resources and supports needed to enhance their professional knowledge and skills, health, and wellness to thrive.

-Alliance for Kids is the Early Childhood Council of El Paso County.
-This oversight group, consisting of 20 community members, guides the strategic planning and oversees implementation of those plans for our community.
-Alliance for Kids is part of the Foundations program at Joint Initiatives.
+Alliance for Kids is the Early Childhood Council of El Paso County, housed under the Foundations program of Joint Initiatives.
+This oversight group, consisting of 20 community members, guides the strategic planning and oversees the implementation of those plans for our community.

 The Foundations program supports families looking for quality child care.
 We are not a child care provider, but we can connect you with the resources you need to get started.
-Please call us at 719.205.2691 or visit the Finding Quality Child Care page of the Alliance for Kids website.
+Please call us at 719.205.2691 or visit the Finding Quality Child Care page.
 If you need financial assistance, you will find this information included.

 The Foundations program maintains a calendar of parenting classes and events on this website.
 Visit the Community Family Calendar for current listings.

-Please visit our Opening a Child Care page for complete details.
-If you are required to be licensed, are interested in Pre-Licensing classes, or need other support, contact Amber Pickens, Foundations Coach.
+If you are required to be licensed, are interested in Pre-Licensing classes, or need other support, please visit our Opening a Child Care page for complete details.

-Yes, the Foundations program offers scholarships depending upon the need of each student.
-Visit the Scholarships page of the Alliance for Kids website for details.
+Yes, the Foundations program offers scholarships depending upon the needs of each student and the availability of funding.
+Visit the Early Childhood Workforce page for more information.

 Yes, you can connect with an Early Childhood Career Navigator for free.
 Visit BuildMy ECECareer.com to get started.
 They will help chart the path forward and understand all of your options, including:

 Yes, the Foundations program posts early childhood career opportunities.
-Please email firstname.lastname@example.org with your job posting information.
-Through the collaborative efforts of our El Paso County Early Childhood Workforce Taskforce, we offer a comprehensive Wages + Stages Toolkit for ECE Programs.
+Early childhood programs may visit the Careers page to submit your information.
+Through the collaborative efforts of our El Paso County Early Childhood Workforce Taskforce, we also offer a comprehensive Wages + Stages Toolkit for ECE Programs.

 Each family has unique needs and our Family Support Line offers assistance in navigating the many resources available to families with young children.